Skyvell/bmw-commision-design/README.md

 Book a meeting for this.

 ## Sales volume targets file structure
 This is how the Agent Sales Target Volumes data will look.
+This looks pretty straigh forward from a data processing perspective.

 ![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)